deltachat/deltachat-pages/_posts/2019-12-18-google-play-store-release.md

 Oh, and if you don't have an Android phone, no problem - Delta Chat is available in preview versions for Windows, MacOS, Linux, and iOS.
-Those versions are all in Beta stage but are pretty well usable already:
+Those versions are all in Beta stage but are well usable already:

 [Get Delta Chat now!](https://get.delta.chat)